jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
 De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!"
 Their choir forms around demands for climate justice, diversity indoctrination, and making up pronouns.

 In short, the Left thinks politics is one long Woodstock activism festival against selfish fascists.
-The Right believes politics is defending the idealic _Leave It to Beaver_ suburban life against lazy communists.
+The Right believes politics is defending the idyllic _Leave It to Beaver_ suburban life against lazy communists.

 In our communities, nationwide fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies label themselves fascist or communist.
 Left and Right brand their enemies these names because neither understands digital technology helps our nation prosper (as Progressives dream) by forcing individuals to better themselves (as Conservatives demand).
 With their founding goals achieved in the Internet Age, Left and Right leaders need to keep their believers in the choir singing against "the other side" to stay alive.